St Leonard’s Church, Assisi

 A processional banner (1378) by the so-called Maestro del Gonfalone di San Leonardo that once belonged to the confraternity is now in the Cathedral Museum.

 The Church Frescoes

-The entrance wall (which is a sidewall of the oratory—see picture on first page) contains a number of interesting but damaged frescoes:
+The entrance wall (which is a sidewall of the oratory—see picture on first page) contains a number of interesting, recently restored frescoes:

 Annunciation (ca. 1439): This heavily repainted fresco to the right of the entrance has been attributed to Pietro di Giovanni Mazzaforte da Foligno.

 Granting of the Portiuncula Indulgence (early 15th century): This damaged fresco is in the lunette above the entrance.
 In the main scene, Christ and the Virgin appear to the kneeling St Francis, who is surrounded by angels.
 Saints Francis and Leonard stand to the sides, with God the Father above.

 Seven Works of Mercy (early 15th century): These monochrome frescoes are on the exterior wall to the right of the entrance.

 The main fresco behind the altar depicts the crucifixion of Christ and is medieval in origin.
 It is painted in the style of Giotto (Ambrogio Bondone, detto, 1267 – 1337).
 It has been authenticated as being painted by Giovanni di Corraduccio during the period from 1428 to 1436.
 Giovanni di Corraduccio (c.
 1370-80 to ca. 1440) was born in Foligno (20 kms south of Assisi) and spent most of his working life in central Umbria.